SinaBaniasadAzad/AI-and-Data-Scientist-Roadmap/README.md

 - **🚀 Practical & Career-Ready**
   Focused on real skills, real projects, and what the Data Science world needs in 2025.

+## 🤝 Contribution Guidelines

+We warmly welcome and appreciate all contributions!
+If you want to help improve this roadmap, you're in the right place.
+Your input can make a real difference for learners around the world.

+### 📚 What We’re Looking For
+Please submit **high-quality, credible, and up-to-date resources** by this instroction:

+### 📝 How to Submit
+When suggesting a resource, please include:

+- **Level:** beginner / intermediate / advanced
+- **Resource Name + Link**
+- **One-Line Description:** a short explanation that helps users understand what the resource focuses on
+- **Follow the Existing Format:** keep the same structure used in the roadmap sections

+This ensures consistency and helps learners quickly find what they need.

+### 🔍 Review Process
+We review all contributions.
+If needed, we’ll provide feedback so we can maintain clarity, quality, and usefulness for everyone.
+Together, we can turn this repository into one of the best, most practical Data Science roadmaps available.

+### 🌍 Let’s Build Something Meaningful
+Let’s work together to make the world a better place — one open-source contribution at a time. 💙